pyshare/datalookup/docs/index.rst

 -----------------

 Sometimes you will want to filter the author but also the related books.
-It is possible to do that by calling the :meth:`on_cascade()` method before filtering.
+It is possible to do that by calling the :meth:`~datalookup.Dataset.on_cascade()` method before filtering.

 .. code-block:: python